Harishangaran/portfolio-optimisation/README.md

     iterations is the number of simulations

 Bonus: the model will output the efficient frontier curve with all the sim points along with the point with best Sharpe (large red dot).
+Also there will be table with the optimum weightings for your portfolio.

 # Sample Output